mozilla/fxa-discoverability-shield-study/README.md

 # Firefox Account Browser Discoverability Shield Study

+This repo is archived and no longer being developed.
+From this experiment the FxA toolbar menu was landed as a native feature in Firefox.
+[Bugzilla Issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1524665).

 ## About This Repository

 This repository uses the [Shield Study Template](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) to build the Firefox